-IN & OUT is an audience-pleaser absurdist comedy from 1997 that wisely takes a humor-seduction approach to ‘normal’ middle-class Americans acceptance of The Homosexual Menace in their midst, and succeeds much more effectively than guilt-trip, self-congratulatory heaviness like Philadelphia, Milk or Brokeback Mountain, using laughter, sending up stereotypes, rather than sledgehamming anguish to knock down doors of prejudice, fear and ignorance.
+IN & OUT is an audience-pleaser absurdist comedy from 1997 that wisely takes a humor-seduction approach to ‘normal’ middle-class Americans acceptance of The Homosexual Menace in their midst.
+Instead of sledgehamming anguish to knock down doors of prejudice, fear and ignorance, like Philadelphia, Milk or Brokeback Mountain, by using laughter to send up stereotypes, it’s more effective than guilt-trip, self-congratulatory heaviness.

 Local actor-hero (Matt Dillon) wins an Oscar for Best Actor (beating, among other nominees, “Steven Seagal for Snowball in Hell”) and takes advantage of a worldwide audience to out his popular high school teacher (Kevin Kline), who is just about to be married (to Joan Cusack).
 Hometown farming burg ‘Greenleaf’, Indiana takes the stunning newsflash, frantic denial, press hordes and assorted dislocation with good-natured neighborly idiocy.